Bridle Path, Toronto: History

 Sunnybrook Health Sciences Centre was opened as Sunnybrook Military Hospital in 1948.

 In July 1948, Sunnybrook Military Hospital was opened to the south of the neighbourhood.
 The hospital was since reorganized into Sunnybrook Health Sciences Centre, and has expanded to encompass much of Bridle Path's southern boundary.

-In the 1950s and 1960s, local architects such as James A. Murray, Jerome Markson, Brook and Banz, and Seligman & Dick built many modern houses in the Bridle Path.
+In the 1950s and 1960s, local architects such as James A. Murray, Jerome Markson, Brook and Banz, and Seligman & Dick built a lot of modern houses in the Bridle Path.
 Many of these have now been replaced with larger houses.

 The Bridle Path has been home to prominent Toronto business people, celebrities, doctors, and engineers.
 Media mogul Moses Znaimer used to call the Bridle Path home, as did Gordon Lightfoot and computer businessman Robert Herjavec.
 Former newspaper baron and convicted felon, businessman Conrad Black was owner of a familial residence until 2016 when he sold the 26 Park Lane Circle, North York for $16.5 million.
 Prince bought a house in the Bridle Path in the early 2000s.
 "Casino King of Macau" Stanley Ho bought a house in the Bridle Path in 1987 for a then-high $5.5 million.
 Rapper Drake had a house built there for him in the late 2010s, after an older building had been demolished.

 A location in the Bridle Path was used in the movie Mean Girls as Regina George's house and another house was used for the movie It Takes Two.